htefera/MLSystemsQualityEvaluation/README.md

 # On The Problem of Software Quality In Machine Learning Systems
 ## Abstract
-Machine learning quality evaluation for classification models using model behavioral testing to improve data and model quality
+Machine learning quality evaluation for classification algorithms with model behavioral testing, which is the state of the solution for model testing to improve data and model quality.
 ## Objective
 Evaluating the quality of ML classification algorithms for 17 different classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
 This is accomplished through code testing of the data processing, training, and evaluation method.
 Model testing to check if what the model has learned is correctly applied.
 Testing of data by writing pre-train tests before the data feed to the ML models.
 In addition, to improve the quality of the classifier, evaluate them with selected model quality attributes (properties) on three popular classification datasets from [Kaggle](https://www.kaggle.com/)
 ## Machine Learning Testing Technique Used